James shows why he can be Chelsea’s right-back of the future as Abraham reaches landmark | Goal.com

 Zaha may have been limited by the lack of service from his own team-mates, but James fought well against the Ivory Coast international as he passed the latest test thrown at him in Chelsea's 2-0 win at Stamford Bridge.

-It came just four days after his goal helped Chelsea to complete a stunning comeback from 4-1 down at home to Ajax to earn a point in the Champions League.
+It came just four days after his goal helped Chelsea to complete a stunning comeback from 4-1 down at home to Ajax to earn a point in the Champions League as he was selected ahead of Cesar Azpilicueta, who did not start a Premier League game for the first time in two years.

-Lampard started with the youngest team any manager has picked in the Premier League so far this season against a negative Palace side which prioritised trying to contain their opponents.
+Lampard started with the youngest team any manager has picked in the Premier League so far this season, and the youngest in Chelsea's Premier League history, against a negative Palace side which prioritised trying to contain their opponents.

 Chelsea had four academy graduates starting and it was one of those - Tammy Abraham - who vitally broke the deadlock in the 52nd minute.